t-kalinowski/doctether/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of doctether is to make it easy to keep R documentation synchronized with any upstream sources they are adapted from.
+_doctether_ makes it easy to keep R documentation up-to-date with any upstream sources the documentation is adapted from.
 It is a tool for R package maintainers.

 ## Installation